-As part of this report we have attached design drawings for the construction of these replacement access bridges.
-The design drawings show the subject bridges locations and the details of the new access bridge installations.
+As part of this report we have attached design drawings for the construction of this replacement access bridge.
+The design drawings show the subject bridge location and the details of the new access bridge installation.
 The design drawings are attached to the back of this report and are labelled Appendix "REI-E".

-Also attached, we have prepared Specifications which set out the required construction details for the proposed bridge installations and future maintenance works, which also includes Standard Specifications within Appendix "REI-C".
+Also attached, we have prepared Specifications which set out the required construction details for the proposed bridge installation and future maintenance works, which also includes Standard Specifications within Appendix "REI-C".

 VIII.
-CONSTRUCTION SCHEDULE OF ASSESSMENT
+SCHEDULE OF ASSESSMENT

-We would recommend that all of the costs associated with the construction of the Defour replacement access bridge, and the incidental costs associated with the Defour and Quick bridges, be assessed against the agricultural lands of Elwood Defour (710-02800), in Part of Lot 6, Gore Concession, and the residential lands of Garry & Bonny Quick (710-02900), in Part of Lot 7, Gore Concession, and all affected upstream lands and roads.
-A Construction Schedule of Assessment has been prepared and included herein to indicate the lands and roads assessed for this replacement access bridge installation.
+We would recommend that all of the costs associated with the construction of the Gorski replacement access bridge, and the incidental costs associated with the bridge, be assessed against the agricultural lands of Gorski Land Holdings Inc., in Part of Lot 6, Gore Concession, and all affected upstream lands and roads.
+A Schedule of Assessment has been prepared and included herein to indicate the lands and roads assessed for this replacement access bridge installation.

-It has been clearly established that this replacement access bridge for Elwood Defour is being provided to serve as the access from County Road 20 to an existing agricultural parcel.
+It has been clearly established that this replacement access bridge for Gorski Land Holdings Inc. is being provided to serve as the primary access from County Road 20 to the existing agricultural Parcel 710-02700.
 Pursuant to the current Agricultural Drainage Infrastructure Program (A.D.I.P.)
-Policies that are in place, it is anticipated that this property and the upstream agricultural lands designated Farm Property Tax Class will be eligible for a grant from the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project related to the replacement bridge serving the Elwood Defour parcel.
+Policies that are in place, it is anticipated that this property and the upstream agricultural lands designated as Farm Property Tax Class will be eligible for a grant from the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project related to the replacement bridge serving the Gorski Land Holdings Inc. parcel.